-Currently KLG has an emphasis on raising the head grade.
-This effort to limit the number of lower grade working places, and more importantly, to limit the mining of unnecessary waste is a welcome change.
+KLG's emphasis on raising the head grade is having a positive effect.
+This effort to limit the number of lower grade working places, and more importantly, to limit the mining of unnecessary waste (dilution) should continue.

 This is a continuing challenge at Macassa, exemplifying the need for the geology department and the mining department to work together to mine with minimal dilution.